w3c/wai-easy-checks/content/required-fields.md

   path: content/required-fields.md
 ---

+## What is a Required Field?

-@@ lets put a couple of variations of indicating 'required' fields at the top this page.
+[TODO] lets put a couple of variations of indicating 'required' fields at the top this page.
 * using the word 'required' and
 * indicating required via a red asterisk.

-## What is a Required Field?

-A required form field must be completed before you submit the form.
+A required form field must be completed before you submit a form.

 The best way to indicate a required field is to include the word 'required' as part of the label.
 Many forms use a red asterisk, '\*', in the label.
 The asterisk is often not announced to screen reader users because it's considered punctuation.
 People with low vision can often miss the '\*' too due to it's small size and the color that is used.

 Some forms don't mark required fields but state that all fields are required unless marked 'optional'.

 A required field should also be flagged as required in the HTML code.
 This needs to include some visible indicator as well.
-If it doesn't then everyone is like to receive an error message that the required fields haven't been completed.
+If it doesn't then everyone is likely to receive an error message that the required fields haven't been completed.

 ## Who depends on Required Fields?